For most of my life, I wanted to be a scientist. I never dreamed of being a game developer.

 Modeling simplified explorations of complicated real world scenarios.
 For example:

-- the interconnected mess that is the global economic and financial system
+- the interconnected mess that is the global economic and financial system (corporate backstabbing in Black Ice)

 - the economic and societal foundation of incarceration